SSWConsulting/SSW.Rules.Content/rules/screenshots-avoid-walls-of-text/rule.md

 :::

 ### Tip #2: Add a balloon when you need to point at a specific area of your screenshot

+You can take screen captures to the next level by adding balloons that have the appropriate text (aka speech bubbles).
+Sometimes you need only the text in the balloon and no text in the email.

+The balloon is great because you can point to a specific part of the image.
+It is much easier than reading the old ‘Wall of Text’.

 ::: bad
 ![Figure: Bad example – The email is using a screenshot so that is good, but you need to read the text and relate it to the image](BalloonBadExample.jpg)